Close Your Eyes Hind

-Close Your Eyes Hind is a 2025 Dutch biographical war drama short film written, directed, edited and produced by Amir Zaza, based on the Killing of Hind Rajab.
-It stars Patel Akkad as Hind Rajab, a five-year-old Palestinian girl who was killed by the Israel Defense Forces during the Israeli invasion of the Gaza Strip on 29 January 2024, which also killed six of her family members and two paramedics coming to her rescue.
+Close Your Eyes Hind is a 2025 Dutch biographical war drama short film written, directed, edited, and produced by Amir Zaza, based on the killing of Hind Rajab.
+It stars Patel Akkad as Hind Rajab, a five-year-old Palestinian girl who was killed by the Israel Defense Forces during the Israeli invasion of the Gaza Strip on 29 January 2024.
 The film made its world premiere at a benefit screening at the Focus Filmtheater Arnhem in the Netherlands on 18 June 2025, and was broadcast on television by NPO 2 on 6 November 2025.
 It won the Golden Calf for Best Short Film at the 2025 Netherlands Film Festival.